 Nylon is used frequently in electronic manufacturing and handling because of nylon’s dexterity.
 Nylon is not suitable for cleanroom environments “due to their very high non-volatile residue values”.1

-A Higher NVR values correlates to a lower surface resistance, which decreases ESD strength in high humidity environments.
-The material, generally coated with a polyurethane-coat, reduces static while increasing grip.
-Workers won’t have to worry about their glove sticking to any material.
-The polyurethane-coat provides additional puncture resistance and prevents against the glove shedding its material in high volume applications.
+Workers won’t have to worry about their gloves sticking to any material.
+The polyurethane coat provides additional puncture resistance and prevents the glove from shedding its material in high-volume applications.
 Additionally, nylon gloves are compatible with all touchscreen devices.

-The polyurethane coating maximizes precision and dexterity by retaining touch-sensitivity and by increasing grip without feeling “sticky”.
+The polyurethane coating maximizes precision and dexterity by retaining touch sensitivity and by increasing grip without feeling “sticky.”

 Is Latex ESD Safe?